ThorstenWeberGER/grocery_store/README.md

 - SQL script for creation of database
 - SQL script for storing test data
 - SQL script for testing database with simple to complex queries

-Generally a database project from scratch will have **three major phases** before coding:
-1. *conceptual model*: collect customer requirements, create entity relationship models and diagrams for discussion with clients
-2. *functional model*: transform requirements into tables, columns, datatypes, keys, normalization
-3. *physical model*: create database specific implementation plan, partitioning, indexing

-In our approach we will skip most parts of the first phase, as many real world projects also begin somewhere in between conceptual and functional.

 ## Customer requirements